lucarossi9/statistical_computation_4/index.md

 As we can see the model is performing quite well on the pc3 and mb datasets, while his accuracy is smaller than $$0.6$$ for the H9 dataset.

 The histogram below presents the predicted pseudo times for mb dataset.
-We coloured the distributions to make clear which are the real phases of the cells.
-GPLVM was the model that best predicted the mb dataset.
+We coloured the distributions to make clear which are the real phases of the cells. cyclum was the model that best predicted the mb dataset.

 | ![histogram of predicted phases for mb](assets/images/MB_hist.png) |
 |:--:|